kej715/DtCyber/NOS1.3/README.md

 # Installing NOS 1.3
 This directory tree contains a collection of artifacts facilitating the installation from scratch of the NOS 1.3 operating system on *DtCyber*.
-Following these instructions should produce a working instance of the operating system that supports:
+This distribution of the NOS 1.3 operating system is based upon a customized version preserved from Florida State Universsity.
+Following the instructions, below, will produce a working instance of the operating system that supports:

 - Batch job submission via a simulated card reader
 - Interactive login via your favorite Telnet client